How to Seed a New Aquarium

 - Local Fishmongers (LFS) - Fishmongers can meet a customer's demand for stocking equipment.

-- Fishing Clubs - Any self-respecting fishing club will help a new fish owner by providing them with stocking equipment.
+- Fishing Clubs - Any self-respecting fishing club will help new fish owners by providing them with stocking equipment.

 - Friends: If a friend has an established tank, ask him a bit.